Contact Us

 Accreditation Status

-The Culinary Arts program is accredited by the Accrediting Commission of the American Culinary Federation Educational Foundation.
+The Culinary Arts program is accredited as an Exemplary Culinary Arts program by the Accrediting Commission of the American Culinary Federation Educational Foundation.

 For more information about HGTC's accreditations, click here.